 This includes APE UK, which was launched in March 2020.
-This initiative seeks to provide farmers with a sustainable solution to the environmentally responsible management of non-packaging agricultural plastics and to increase the quantity and quality of plastics collected.
+19 This initiative seeks to provide farmers with a sustainable solution to the environmentally responsible management of non-packaging agricultural plastics and to increase the quantity and quality of plastics collected.

 Backed by a group of agriplastic manufacturers and distributors, it aims to increase the rate of recycling of agriplastic waste to 75 per cent in five years.
-Initially APE UK sought to incentivise recycling by paying recyclers an environmental protection contribution of 2p/kg (£20/t), given the additional sorting costs required to recycle agriplastic waste.
+Initially, APE UK sought to incentivise recycling by paying gate fees (£20-£45/T) charged by recyclers to pre-treat some agricultural plastic waste.
+This payment was funded through the environmental protection contribution of 2p/kg (£20/T) paid by farmers when buying their new plastics.
 APE UK now focuses on achieving its aim by working with farming unions, the Government and its agencies to build agreement on needed Government interventions, to develop funding requirements and a national collection scheme.

 There is also the voluntary Green Tractor Scheme for agriplastic waste collection.
 21 Green Tractor has also been in existence since 2020, but the collector members have been in existence since 2006 since the introduction of EU regulations regarding the correct disposal of farm plastic waste.
-Currently, Green Tractor has seven corporate ambassadors, 11 collection and processing members, more than
+Currently, Green Tractor has seven corporate ambassadors,

-80 collection sites nationally and 14,000 customers.
+11 collection and processing members, more than 80 collection sites nationally and 14,000 customers.
 It has the ambition to make all agricultural plastic waste recyclable by 2030.